Product Name: Ahrefs

 If you have never tried Ahrefs until now, I suggest you to signup for 7 days trial account and add your domain name to see your ranking and the keywords that you rank for.

 While it scans your domain to give you solid information about your ranking and where you stand, let me help you understand more about Ahrefs.

-Ahrefs is a SaaS based SEO suite which let you check any domain (including your competitors) domain ranking, keywords ranking, backlink profile, Site structure and a lot more.
+Ahrefs is a SaaS-based SEO suite that let you check any domain (including your competitors) domain ranking, keywords ranking, backlink profile, Site structure, and a lot more.

 At the time of writing this Ahrefs review, here are tools that you can use in Ahrefs:

 - Keyword research: (We will dive deep into it in a moment)

 - Find search traffic of any website

 - Backlink gap tool